Asset selection syntax reference

 Filters allow you to narrow your asset selection using specific criteria.

-Filter | Syntax | Description | Supported views |
+| Filter | Syntax | Description | Supported views |

-Key (exact) | key:"my_asset" | Selects assets with the exact key my_asset . | OSS, Dagster+, Dagster+ branch deployments |
+| Key (exact) | key:"my_asset" | Selects assets with the exact key my_asset. | OSS, Dagster+, Dagster+ branch deployments |

-Key with one wildcard | key:"prefix_*" | Selects assets whose key starts with prefix . | OSS, Dagster+, Dagster+ branch deployments |
+| Key with one wildcard | key:"prefix_*" | Selects assets whose key starts with prefix. | OSS, Dagster+, Dagster+ branch deployments |

-Key with multiple wildcards | key:"prefix_*_middlefix_*_suffix" | Selects assets whose key starts with prefix , contains middlefix , and ends with suffix . | OSS, Dagster+, Dagster+ branch deployments |
+| Key with multiple wildcards | key:"prefix_*_middlefix_*_suffix" | Selects assets whose key starts with prefix, contains middlefix, and ends with suffix. | OSS, Dagster+, Dagster+ branch deployments |

-Tag (exact) | tag:"stage" | Selects assets tagged with stage . | OSS, Dagster+, Dagster+ branch deployments |
+| Tag (exact) | tag:"stage" | Selects assets tagged with stage. | OSS, Dagster+, Dagster+ branch deployments |

-Tag (with value) | tag:"stage"="value" | Selects assets tagged with stage having a specific value . | OSS, Dagster+, Dagster+ branch deployments |
+| Tag (with value) | tag:"stage"="value" | Selects assets tagged with stage having a specific value. | OSS, Dagster+, Dagster+ branch deployments |

-Owner | owner:"alice" | Selects assets owned by alice . | OSS, Dagster+, Dagster+ branch deployments |
+| Owner | owner:"alice" | Selects assets owned by alice. | OSS, Dagster+, Dagster+ branch deployments |

-Group | group:"team1" | Selects assets in the group team1 . | OSS, Dagster+, Dagster+ branch deployments |
+| Group | group:"team1" | Selects assets in the group team1. | OSS, Dagster+, Dagster+ branch deployments |

-Kind | kind:"table" | Selects assets of kind table . | OSS, Dagster+, Dagster+ branch deployments |
+| Kind | kind:"table" | Selects assets of kind table. | OSS, Dagster+, Dagster+ branch deployments |

-Code location | code_location:"repo1" | Selects assets located in code location repo1 . | OSS, Dagster+, Dagster+ branch deployments |
+| Code location | code_location:"repo1" | Selects assets located in code location repo1. | OSS, Dagster+, Dagster+ branch deployments |

-Column tag | column_tag: "my_tag" | Selects assets tagged with my_tag . | Dagster+ only |
+| Column tag | column_tag: "my_tag" | Selects assets tagged with my_tag. | Dagster+ only |

-Columns | columns: "my_column" | Selects assets with a column named my_column . | Dagster+ only |
+| Columns | columns: "my_column" | Selects assets with a column named my_column. | Dagster+ only |

-Table name | table_name: "my_table" | Selects assets with a table named my_table . | Dagster+ only |
+| Table name | table_name: "my_table" | Selects assets with a table named my_table. | Dagster+ only |

 Wildcard matching

-filter supports wildcard matching.
+Only the key filter supports wildcard matching.

-changed_in_branch
+changed_in_branch filter

 info

-filter is only available in Dagster+ branch deployments.
+The changed_in_branch filter is only available in Dagster+ branch deployments.

-Reason | Syntax | Description |
+| Reason | Syntax | Description |

 ANY | changed_in_branch: "ANY" | Selects any assets changed in the branch. |